s54a/projectinit/Readme.md

 # @s54a/init

 When I was starting a new project, I used the 'create vite app' command.
-Then, I began to remove and add files for the project.
-It struck me that I could create it once and paste it everywhere when I start a new project.
+Then, I began to remove & edit content of files for the project & I got the idea that I could create it once and paste it everywhere when I start a new project.
 Thats how I started building this.

 ## How it Works